 Genetics – even if you’re born with straight teeth, you might be carrying genes that dictate the shifting of these teeth at a later age.
 Check your family tree and ask your parents, relatives and grandparents about their history with shifting teeth.
-If it’s common on either side of your family, it might be a good talking point when you consult a dentist.
+If it’s common on either side of your family, it might be a good talking point when you consult with Dr. Hawryluk.

-Whatever the cause for the shift may be, having misaligned teeth is nothing to worry about.
-As long as a competent dentist takes care of it, your teeth should stay nice and straight.
+Whatever the cause for the shifting may be, having misaligned teeth is nothing to worry about.
+Dr. Hawryluk can help you take steps to keep your teeth nice and straight.
 There are many solutions to this particular problem, Braces, retainers and cosmetic dentistry are just some of the measures commonly taken to correct shifting teeth.
-For best results, make it a habit to visit your dentist regularly so he or she can deal with potential issues early on.
+For best results, consider visiting St. Lawrence Dentistry so they can deal with potential issues early on.
+Our office would be honored to serve you and your family.
+We are open on Saturdays and have plenty of free underground parking.
+Please give us call if you are looking for a new dentist.